tetratelabs/istio-0to60/docs/install.md

     Cloud Shell only preserves files located inside your home directory across sessions.

-    This means that if you install a binary to a `PATH` such as `/usr/local/bin`, chances are tomorrow that file will no longer be there!
+    This means that if you install a binary to a `PATH` such as `/usr/local/bin`, after your session times out that file will no longer be there!

     As a workaround, you will add `${HOME}/bin` to your `PATH` and place the binary there.